 - a.
 Walkway zones must be concrete and a minimum of five feet in width. - b.
-Furnishing & Utility zones must be concrete with tree pits with grates and a minimum of four feet in width. - c.
-The edge of the Furnishing & Utility zone adjacent to the street must be concrete, brick, and stone materials with a granite curb.
+Furnishing & Utility zones must be concrete with tree pits with grates and a minimum of four feet in width.
+Block, brick, or paver materials are allowed where the sidewalk is not publicly owned and maintained. - c.
+The edge of the Furnishing & Utility zone adjacent to the street must be concrete, brick, and stone materials with a granite curb. - d.
+Public Frontage Zones may be used for Publicly Oriented Private Spaces and Building Activation Encroachments in accordance with the standards in Section 9.7.B.

-- d.
-Public Frontage Zones may be used for Publicly Oriented Private Spaces and Building Activation Encroachments in accordance with the standards in Section 9.7.B. - e.
-The pavement design of walkway zones must be continuous for the full length of each block face. - 7.
+- e.
+The pavement design of walkway zones must be continuous for the full length of each block face. - 6.
 Street Enhancement Zones.
 The Street Enhancement zone includes on-street parking and potential pedestrian activity areas between the Furnishing & Utility zone and the edge of street and bicycle travel lanes.
-Components in this area include temporary uses such as a food truck, which take over parking spaces, and permanent components like stormwater infiltration areas, bike racks and corrals, bus stop shelters, curb extensions, parklets, and crosswalks.

-8. Curb Extensions (Bulb-Outs).
+Components in this area include temporary uses such as a food truck, which take over parking spaces, and permanent components like stormwater infiltration areas, bike racks and corrals, bus stop shelters, curb extensions, parklets, and crosswalks. - 7.
+Curb Extensions (Bulb-Outs). - a.

-- a.
 Sidewalk extensions must occupy the full width of the parking lane they extend into. - b.
 At corners, sidewalk extensions must run at least five feet from the corner area of the sidewalk as illustrated in Diagram 9.8.B.8. - c.
 At bus stops, sidewalk extensions must run at least fifty feet from the corner area of the sidewalk.

-9. Street Trees.
+8. Street Trees.

-a.
+- a.
 Planting strips must include street trees planted within the Furnishing & Utility Zone on average no greater than forty feet apart on center.
-Along Public Frontage Zones, street trees may be planted in an irregularly-spaced pattern to avoid visually obscuring storefront windows and signage.

-- b.
-When planted, street trees must be a minimum height of ten feet and/or three inches in caliper. - c.
+Along Public Frontage Zones, street trees may be planted in an irregularly-spaced pattern to avoid visually obscuring storefront windows and signage. - b.
+When planted, street trees must be a minimum height of ten feet and/or three inches in caliper.

+c.
 A minimum sixteen square feet open soil area must be left around each street tree, centered at the tree trunk.
 When recessed below an adjacent walkway, open soil areas must be protected by metal tree grates.

-10. Driveway and Sidewalk Crossings.
+9. Driveway and Sidewalk Crossings.